 Simplicity and full management

 Amazon FSx for Lustre makes it easy to launch and run the high-performance Lustre file system in the cloud.
-You no longer need to worry about hardware provisioning and maintenance, software configuration, and complex performance tuning of file systems.
+You no longer need to worry about hardware provisioning and maintenance, software configuration, backup management, and complex performance tuning of file systems.
 In minutes, you can create and launch an Amazon FSx for Lustre file system by using the AWS Management Console, the AWS CLI, or an AWS SDK.

 Access from Linux applications running anywhere